 When it comes to civil rights, various improvements have been made all around the world.
 Racial gaps concerning markers such as life expectancy or educational achievement have been reduced considerably in the past 50 years; however, the big difference between the income of a black and a white family remains one of the persisting issues even today.
 The division between the two hasn’t changed measurably since 1968 and myths of the racial wealth gap have been a big contributor to this unchanging status.
 For this issue to eventually be fixed, we must see whether some common beliefs actually contribute and cause racial economic inequality or whether they are just myths.
+And just like people who browse the web for Michigan Lottery promo code are able to find such codes because of the internet, we can do the same with the information we are looking for.
+You also surely have been on the internet browsing these topics if you stumbled upon this blog, right?
+Without further ado, let’s discuss the myths of racial economic inequality.

 Lack of education causes the racial wage gap